 We are all bombarded via the traditional media and social media outlets with information and expert opinions on every conceivable subject.
 Managing our own trains of thought can become a complex task when we are subjected to claim and counter claim, conspiracy, conjecture, “expert” opinion and idle banter.
 Official bodies rapidly receiving and processing information from the concerned public who are perhaps non-objective, often fanciful, weighed down with opinion and in some cases vengeful and downright racist must be a difficult task.
 Sifters have to be aware of time wasters, attention seekers and bigots as well as being alert to the occasional true nugget of information.

-We are under threat from religious insurgents, belligerent radicals and social terrorists.
+We are under threat from religious insurgents, belligerent radicals, white supremacists and social terrorists.
 We have witnessed and suffered insurgent knife, vehicle, bomb and chemical attacks here in the UK.
-France, Denmark, Egypt, Tunisia, Germany, Turkey, Belgium and the USA have also been subjected to large scale gun attacks perpetrated by lone-wolf active shooters and Islamic terrorists.
+France, Denmark, Egypt, Tunisia, Germany, Turkey, Belgium, the USA and most recently in New Zealand have also been subjected to large scale gun attacks perpetrated by lone-wolf active shooters and Islamic terrorists.
 They have suffered and seen the cruel prolonged horror of gun slaying.
-The events in Florida, Nevada and Texas has set the USA apart because of its convoluted views on firearms.
-UK security services are and have been rehearsing their responses to any style of potential attack; bomb, vehicle, knife, chemical and firearms and to date they have practised those skills.
+The UK security services are and have been rehearsing their responses to any style of potential attack; bomb, vehicle, knife, chemical and firearms and to date they have practised those skills.
 Alongside that we trust that the Intelligence services along with the entire nations police forces are eyes down; border control, coastguard and airport security are scanning.
 We the public are reminded to remain vigilant.
 In spite of that we are assured by our security chiefs that of all the threats a large scale firearms attack is less likely to occur here in the UK because of our strict gun laws, the availability of firearms and our unique island status.

 Broadcasts filled our TV’s with horrific images of terrorist gunman during the Paris attacks in 2015; clear footage of terrorists on city streets wielding AK47 assault rifles.
 These weapons were smuggled across vast European borders, originating from the Middle East and Central Europe.
 UK anti-terror specialists are still on full alert, are there blindspots, could we be overlooking anything.